Rei-SwitchBot/faq/en-us-second-reply/Video Doorbell.md

 We will forward your feedback to our R&D team for further investigation, and would appreciate it if you could share the following information:
 - Photo showing the installation of the doorbell
 - Screenshot showing the detection sensitivity of the Video Doorbell
+- The frequency of using the video doorbell (e.g., 5 times a day)

 *If you have already provided this information, our team will review it and follow up with you shortly.
 Thank you for your patience, and please let us know if you need further assistance.